Adapted for the Internet from:

 4.0 The Einstein-Bohr debate at Solvay

-well as the magnitude of the impact.
-If the experiment were successful, both the momentum of the particle
+passed as well as the magnitude of the impact.
+If the experiment were successful, both the momentum of the particle and its

 “ if the momentum of the photon changes due to passing through the slit, the